Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 ===================
 *Back to* `Contents`_

-.. |qiskit.quantum_info.BaseOperator| replace:: ``qiskit.quantum_info.BaseOperator``
-.. _qiskit.quantum_info.BaseOperator: https://github.com/Qiskit/qiskit-terra/blob/main/qiskit/quantum_info/operators/base_operator.py

-The :class:`qiskit.opflow.OperatorBase` abstract class can be replaced with |qiskit.quantum_info.BaseOperator|_ , keeping in mind that |qiskit.quantum_info.BaseOperator|_ is more generic than its opflow counterpart.
+The :class:`qiskit.opflow.OperatorBase` abstract class can be replaced with :class:`qiskit.quantum_info.BaseOperator` , keeping in mind that :class:`qiskit.quantum_info.BaseOperator` is more generic than its opflow counterpart.

 .. list-table::
    :header-rows: 1